runyanjake/olomana/README.md

 Managing disk partitions using `gdisk` and configuring drives for automatic mounting using the `fstab` file.
 Example: https://techguides.yt/guides/how-to-partition-format-and-auto-mount-disk-on-ubuntu-20-04/

+General rule of thumb is archival data/things that we don't want to lose live in the ZFS pool, while more elphemeral data/data we don't care about losing lives in /

 #### Drives

-Created a `/data/write` and `/data/persistent` mount point that my config is based on.
-Applications that write frequently do so to the dedicated drive mounted at `/data/write`, and persistent data is written to `/data/persistent`.
+Applications that write frequently do so to the dedicated drive mounted at `/data/write`.
+Prior to ZFS introduction, data was store on drives mounted under /data (persistent, coldstorage, nas).

 #### ZFS

-Later, I created a ZFS system to replace non-ephemeral data.
+Later, I created a ZFS system to replace non-ephemeral data that I want to safeguard under a raid setup.
 It's a ZFS pool using `raidz1`, mounted to /pwspool.

 ### OpenSSH installation